ncatlab/nlab-content/pages/1/1/0/5/25011/content.md

 ## In constructive mathematics

-In constructive mathematics, the notion of field bifurcates into multiple notions.
+In [[constructive mathematics]], the notion of field bifurcates into multiple notions.
 The definition given above results in a possibly trivial [[weak Heyting field]].
 However, there are also possibly trivial [[Heyting fields]] and possibly trivial [[discrete fields]].

 ### Possibly trivial Heyting fields